Arif-PhyChem/MLQD/README.md

         'QDmodel': 'createQDmodel',     # str: create QD model.
 The dafault option is useQDmodel 'MLmodelType': 'KRR',           # str: The type of model.
 Here KRR and the default option is OSTL 'XfileIn': 'x_train',           # str: (Optional, txt file) The prepared X file will be saved at the provided file name
-        'YfileIn'; 'y_train',           # str: (Optional, txt file) The prepared Y file will be saved at the provided file name
+        'YfileIn': 'y_train',           # str: (Optional, txt file) The prepared Y file will be saved at the provided file name
         'dataPath': 'data/sb'           # str: Data path
         'dataCol': 1,                   # int: Default is 1, we may have multiple columns in our data files, mention a single column (KRR model works only for single output)
         'dtype': 'real'                 # str: Default is real.
 If the data in complex and if we pass 'real', it will prepare data only for real part and if we pass 'imag' is mentioned, only imaginary data will be considered.